A Smart Mirror for the 42 Community: Meet Marvin

 Name: Eugeniu Popa

 Interests: Architecture and art, I have a background in mechanical engineering.

 Dream Job or long-term career goal: I want to work at a tech company.

 Interesting: Dancing and disc golf, I have a background in economics and finance.
 I worked in the wine industry for 4 years before coming here.

 Dream Job or long-term career goal: I want to get into art and augmented reality and something with procedurally generated graphics and augmented reality.

 What is the purpose of your project?

 Our pitch is a voice-controlled personal assistant, kind of like Alexa but customized for 42.
-We decided to put it in a mirror because they can be displayed anywhere, and the streamlined design doesn’t take a lot of space.
+We decided to put it in a mirror because they can be displayed anywhere.
+Also, the streamlined design doesn’t take a lot of space.
 People are also more familiar with what a mirror is so it can be more accessible and user-friendly and the voice control makes it an easier interface.
 The smart mirror was named Marvin after the robot in the Hitchhiker’s Guide to the Galaxy who has the ability to fetch all and every piece of information that ever existed.
 Although Marvin’s Mirror may not contain all knowledge, it was designed as a display of what we do and guests can use it and learn more about 42.